philhawksworth/fspe/ReadMe.md

 1. The templates which render the static pages in the server.
 2. The browser for inclusion in the site via javascript rendering client-side.

-For development purposes, a dummy API is provided to satisfy the example pages.
-The full build command will also make the API available in the `/dist` folder for serving via the same static server.
+The content is sourced from an online CMS (http://contentful.com) and stored as a local API for more efficient development and also as a cached content API at runtime.

+Populate the local API with `npm run build:api`

 ## Serving

-`npm run serve` will run a static web server exposing the contents of the `/dist` output folder.
+After building the site, `npm run serve` will run a static web server exposing the contents of the `/dist` output folder.